 M1862/66/69 & M1869/77 carbine

 The kammerlader carbines are really neat, little contraptions.
 They almost look like a toy.
 The only things being large in this carbine are the Swivels for the strap.
-A M1849 kammerlader – has more 1862remfestethan twice the barrel length.
+A M1849 kammerlader – has more than twice the barrel length.

 The kammerlader carbines had some purpose until 1867, but by 1869 the clearly superior Remington rifle had been in production for a couple of years and would probably also have accounted for a less expensive carbine due to its simple design.